 My recently updated example blog post demonstrates the wide range of page layout and text styling that can be achieved, using just plain Markdown text and one standard KirbyTag

-But, keeping the Markdown simple meant the CSS became complex.
+But, keeping the Markdown simple meant the CSS became super-complex.
 The two areas I struggled with most were:

 Horizontal layout and sizing of images.
 Although I got this to work with percentage widths, these needed too many horrible positioning hacks in the ‘image rows’.
 Also, printing of pages with percentage widths is still full of layout bugs in all the browsers I tested.
 So, I resorted to old-fashioned pixel widths, negative margins, and floats, for everything — plus my ‘hidden hr trick’ for rows.

 Precise vertical spacing of text, headings, horizontal rules, and images.
 My CSS relies on using

 margin-topfor ALL vertical spacing.
 This is the ONLY way to control vertical spacing between specific combinations of headings, images, and text — using super-powerful adjacent-sibling

 * + *selectors.

 The key Markdown and CSS coding patterns I used